MayDaniel/clj-microblog/README.md

 of some libraries which are lacking documentation, and could prove useful for learning how to use those.

+## todo

+- Complete refactor.
+- Congomongo in place of StupidDB.

 ## Usage

 - If you're using Windows, the text will display better with ClearType text off.